 Request For Information

-Assessment & Taxation is responsible for determining realistic and equitable assessments for all properties in Saskatoon.
-In order to do so, Assessment & Taxation requires property income and expense information from property owners and managers.
-The division has been collecting such information annually since 2005.
-This data is used to establish the assessments for most commercial and multi-family properties in the City.
+Assessment & Valuation is responsible for determining realistic and equitable assessments for all properties in Saskatoon.
+In order to do so, Assessment & Valuation requires property income and expense information from property owners and managers.
+The Division has been collecting such information annually since 2005.
+This data is used to establish the assessments for most commercial and multi-family properties in Saskatoon.

-The Assessment Branch has the legal authority to request and collect this type of data through The Cities Act SS 2002, c C-11.1
+The Assessment & Valuation Division has the legal authority to request and collect this type of data through The Cities Act SS 2002, c C-11.1

 Included in The Cities Act, is a requirement that the person who receives the request shall provide a “… written declaration signed by the person stating that the information provided by the person is complete, true and accurate to the best of his or her knowledge.”
 (171(4)(a))